Seahawks make official Gabe Jackson trade, signing of Gerald Everett

-The Sehawks on Sunday made official what at the moment loom as their two biggest offseason additions — the trade for Raiders guard Gabe Jackson and the signing of Rams tight end Gerald Everett.
+The Seahawks on Sunday made official what, at the moment, loom as their two biggest offseason additions — the trade for Raiders guard Gabe Jackson and the signing of Rams tight end Gerald Everett.

-Jackson and Everett are two of the three players from other teams Seattle has acquired since the start of the new league year on Wednesday, the other being the free agent signing of 49ers cornerback Ahkello Witherspoon.
+Jackson and Everett are two of the three players from other teams the Seahawks have acquired since the start of the new league year Wednesday, the other being the free agent signing of 49ers cornerback Ahkello Witherspoon.

-Jackson was acquired for a fifth-round pick from the Raiders with the expectation that he will take over the left guard spot manned the past two years by Mike Iupati, unless Seattle decided to switch Damien Lewis to the left side and have Jackson on the right.
+Jackson was acquired for a fifth-round pick from the Raiders with the expectation that he will take over the left guard spot manned the past two years by Mike Iupati, unless the Seahawks decided to switch Damien Lewis to the left side and have Jackson on the right.
 Jackson played right guard the last five years with the Raiders but played the left side his first two.

 Sunday’s announcement meant that Jackson had passed his physical, with the team announcing that “all trade conditions for (Jackson) have been satisfied.’’

-Everett, who signed a one-year deal worth up to $6 million played the last four seasons with the Rams, where new Seattle offensive coordinator Shane Waldron was an assistant, including the 2017 season as tight ends coach and the last three seasons as passing game coordinator.
+Everett, who signed a one-year deal worth up to $6 million, played the last four seasons with the Rams, where new Seahawks offensive coordinator Shane Waldron was an assistant, including the 2017 season as tight-ends coach and the last three seasons as passing game coordinator.

-The intrigue now is what the Seahawks do to fit in the $15.6 million combined cap hit of Everett and Jackson — Jackson has a $9.6 million hit this year on what is the second-to-last year remaining on his contract.
+The intrigue now is what the Seahawks do to fit in the $15.6 million combined cap hit of Jackson and Everett.
+Jackson has a $9.6 million hit this year on the second-to-last year remaining on his contract.

 With the contracts of center Ethan Pocic — who agreed to re-sign Friday — and Everett not accounted for, but including Jackson, the Seahawks were listed as being $1.4 million over the cap by OvertheCap.com.

-Pocic and Everett would add at least another $7 million or so to that total (the exact details of Pocic’s contract have not yet been revealed), meaning the Seahawks will have to make some kind of moves to fit them in, not to mention creating space to make other moves.
+Pocic and Everett would add at least another $7 million or so to that total (the details of Pocic’s contract have not yet been revealed), meaning the Seahawks will have to make some kind of moves to fit them in, not to mention creating space to make other moves.

 Options include restructuring contracts for Russell Wilson and/or Bobby Wagner to turn base salary into bonus and spread out the cap hit into future years, or redoing the contracts of Jackson or other veterans, or releasing someone.

-Everett will join Will Dissly and Colby Parkinson in Seattle’s tight end corps, but the expectation is he will play significantly, with the hope he can bolster the receiving aspect in particular.
+Everett will join Will Dissly and Colby Parkinson in the Seahawks’ tight-end corps, but the expectation is he will play significantly, with the hope he can bolster the receiving aspect in particular.

 “Gerald brings versatility to any offense, so we’re excited to be able to get him here and really utilize him as a weapon that can move around and do a lot of different things within an offensive structure,” Waldron told the team’s website, Seahawks.com.

-Seattle had no tight end last year with more than the 25 receptions of Jacob Hollister, who signed on Friday with Buffalo.
+The Seahawks had no tight end last year with more than the 25 receptions of Jacob Hollister, who signed on Friday with Buffalo.

-Everett caught a career-high 41 passes for 417 yards last season and has caiught 33 or more each of the past three seasons.
+Everett caught a career-high 41 passes for 417 yards last season and has caught 33 or more each of the past three seasons.

-The Seahawks figure to use lots of two tight-end sets to make use of both Everett and Dissly, while also sprinkling in some of Parkinson, who played sparingly last season after suffering a broken bone in his foot in off-season conditioning in June.
+The Seahawks figure to use lots of two tight-end sets to make use of both Everett and Dissly, while also sprinkling in some of Parkinson, who played sparingly last season after suffering a broken bone in his foot in offseason conditioning in June.

 “He’s got aggressive hands, and he can seem to always find a way to get open versus tight man-to-man coverage,” Waldron said of Everett to Seahawks.com.
 “Then his ability once the ball’s in his hand to make the first guy miss or break that first tackle has been something he’s consistently been able to put on display since college and right on through at the NFL level.
 So it’s a big asset as far as his ability to aggressively go attack the ball and then make something happen with it once it’s in his hands.”

-Jackson, meanwhile, is regarded as one of the better pass-blocking guards in the NFL and did not allow a sack in 1,062 snaps last season, according to Pro Football Focus.
-And with cap hits of $9.6 million and $9.597 million the next two seasons represents one of the biggest investments Seattle has made in acquiring an offensive linemen from another team since the trade for left tackle Duane Brown midway through the 2017 season.
+Jackson is regarded as one of the better pass-blocking guards in the NFL and did not allow a sack in 1,062 snaps last season, according to Pro Football Focus.
+And with cap hits of $9.6 million and $9.597 million the next two seasons represents one of the biggest investments the Seahawks have made in acquiring an offensive linemen from another team since the trade for left tackle Duane Brown midway through the 2017 season.
 The trade comes after Wilson said in February he was frustrated to be hit as often as he has been in his career and that the team needs to get better up front.

-The trade for Jackson and then the re-signing of Pocic appear to solidify the line for now, with Brown, Lewis and right tackle Brandon Shell all under contract already for 2021.
+The trade for Jackson and the re-signing of Pocic appear to solidify the line for now, with Brown, Lewis and right tackle Brandon Shell all under contract already for 2021.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.